glyg/leg-joint/README.md

 The easiest route to install (nearly) all the dependencies is to use [Anaconda](https://store.continuum.io/cshop/anaconda/).
 For `graph-tool` follow the link above and the instructions there.
-If 2.2.36 or higher is stable, the easiest way is to install from the precompiled packaged binaries, if available for your OS.
-If only 2.2.35 is released (as of the time of this writing), you need to compile the version from `git`.
+The easiest way is to install from the precompiled packaged binaries, if available for your OS.
+Due to a bug, version 2.2.35 won't work.

 ### Documentation